• Skip to main content

 Michelangelo | 1508-1512 | Fresco | Ceiling

-Further on, I’ll highlight some individual paintings from the central panels.
-However, these central paintings are so good that I felt the entire ceiling deserved a dedicated spot.
-Michelangelo painted the central panels of the Sistine Chapel.
 They depict the early stages of the creation of the universe as defined by Jewish, Christian, and Islamic dogma.
 It’s a shared chapter of the sacred book of Genesis, which details the creation of all things—again, according to dogma.
-It is arguably the most influential chapter of any book in Western Civilization.
+It’s arguably the most influential chapter of any book in Western Civilization.

 Today, many rely on science to solve the mystery of the world’s creation.
 When Michelangelo painted the ceiling of the Sistine Chapel in the 16th century, however, there were very few that looked to science for answers.

 Most people couldn’t read, so art was the ideal way to explain the story of the bible.
 Although the Sistine Chapel wouldn’t become a public venue in his lifetime, artists almost always took this into consideration.
-Art, in its purest form, was about translating written text into visual form that the illiterate could understand.
+Art, in its purest form, was about translating written text into a visual form that the illiterate could understand.

-Michelangelo was commissioned to paint the Sistine Chapel by Pope Sixtus.
-His job was to depict how we arrived on Earth and our purpose on the ceiling of the most important of all chapels.
 And the outcome truly shows how seriously he took this commission.
 A religious person would say it was God who painted through Michelangelo, considering he hit a grand slam on his first-ever fresco.
 Yes, the ceiling of the Sistine Chapel was Michelangelo’s first fresco.

 16. Legacy and Death of Moses